 In my testing of Cottage Pie, I determined that cooking first with a long, slow simmer improves the test.
 In this case, a can of chopped tomatoes cooks down nicely into the stew.
 This is combined with the stock for the simmer.

 While the chopped tomatoes cook down nicely, a bit stronger taste comes from adding a couple of tablespoons of tomato paste along with red wine and Worcestershire sauce.
 The use of the Worcestershire sauce is optional, in fact, quite frequently many recipes from the U.K. leave out the Worcestershire sauce.
 But, it just doesn’t taste right to me without it.

+Mushrooms are not the most common ingredient found in Cottage or Shepherd’s pies, but they are a nice variation.
 In the fall, in the U.S. Chanterelles are available from the Pacific northwest making them a perfect ingredient for when the temperature drops.
 But frankly, any mushroom will do.